-Can we all agree that moving is the worst?
+Can we all agree that prepping for a move is the worst?
 Maybe you’re excited to leave your current neighborhood.
-Maybe you’re excited to upgrade your space.
+Or maybe you’re excited to upgrade your space.
 Maybe you’re excited for better schools for kids.
 But actually moving?
 The worst.

 There is so much to think about.
 And that is on top of the billion other things already swirling through your brain.
 School.
 Nap times.
 Laundry.
 Doctors appointments.
 Cleaning.
 The Battle of Winterfell.
 Seriously.
 You’ve got a lot going on.

 So how can you plan your move to minimize the amount of stress it can create?
 Follow these easy steps.

 - Hire movers.
 I know.
 It costs money.
 But your time and mental health are valuable.
 You can make more money.
 You can’t get the time back you spent yelling at your husband to pivot.

 - Make a list ahead of time of what you want to get rid of.
 Don’t lug a bunch of crap to your new place (or pay for a bigger moving van!) when you plan to just pitch half of it anyway.

 - Enlist help packing and unpacking.
 Both these activities can be weirdly stressful.
 If your mom can watch your kids so you can devote uninterrupted time to packing or unpacking, it will be way easier.